bolaft/bannerlord-retinues/docs/configuration.md

 ## Equipment

-Money/time rules, availability filters, culture/crafted rules, and mounts.
+Money/time rules, availability filters, culture rules, and mounts.

 | Option | What it does (detail) | Default | Freeform | Realistic |
 |---|---|---:|---:|---:|